What is a Purchasing Card?

 - The card is being used for appropriate & legal (not personal) transactions

-- Documentation is complete (receipts attached, reconciliation taking place, etc)
+- Documentation is complete (receipts attached, business purpose of transaction documented, reconciliation taking place, etc)

 Any misuse of the card or other failure to comply with these procedures will result in the following cardholder consequences: